Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette Performance Insights

-- Marquette was the 23rd-best squad in college basketball in points scored (79.3 per game) and 184th in points allowed (70.3) last year.
+- Offensively, Marquette was the 23rd-best team in the nation (79.3 points per game) last season.
+Defensively, it was 184th (70.3 points allowed per game).

-- At 28.4 rebounds per game and 32.6 rebounds allowed, the Golden Eagles were 333rd and 281st in the country, respectively, last season.
+- The Golden Eagles grabbed 28.4 rebounds per game and gave up 32.6 boards last year, ranking 333rd and 281st, respectively, in the nation.

-- At 17.3 assists per game, Marquette was sixth-best in college basketball last season.
+- Marquette was sixth-best in the nation in assists (17.3 per game) last year.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.